 The Integro™, a unique water restructuring technology manufactured by Sidon Water, can certainly help.

 Installed on your water supply, it will ensure the removal of all existing limescale throughout your water system.
 It will also offer complete ongoing prevention, as well as significant reduction of rust and corrosion.

 This is achieved because the Integro™ injects electrons into the water.
-The electrons disrupt the bonding which would otherwise form between the scale forming minerals.
+The electrons disrupt the bonding that would otherwise form between the scale forming minerals.
 Thanks to this effective system, you can finally mitigate the risks associated with Legionella.

-Integro™ technology is maintenance and chemical free.
+The Integro™ technology is maintenance and chemical free.
 This means that it is a sustainable and environmentally friendly solution.

 By using this technology, bacteria will significantly be reduced.
 Also, its breeding ground and source of food (limescale), will be removed from your water.
 As a result, you will be saving time, money and reducing your chemical use!

 Where can I learn more about the Integro™?